The largest collections of photographs, postcards and engravings, are located in the three principal museums of Powys:

 A collection of black and white photographs of towns and villages in Powys, taken in the 1940's and 1950's, has recently been acquired (some of these have gone to the museums).

-Anyone interested in the early technical and social history of the photograph is recommended to read Dating Old Photographs by Robert Pols, published by the Federation of Family History Societies, available at the CAO, and through your Local Library.
-What follows is a brief summary of early types of photographic image, and what researchers are most likely to find in the main County Museums.
+Anyone interested in the early technical and social history of the photograph is recommended to read Dating Old Photographs by Robert Pols, published by the Federation of Family History Societies, available at the County Archives Office, and through your Local Library.

 Following the early pioneering work by Joseph Nicephore Niepce in France, which achieved the first photographic image capable of being made permanent, the first practical photographic processes were the Daguerreotype by Louis Daguerre 1839, which used a copper photographic plate, and the Calotype by William Henry Fox Talbot 1841, which used a paper plate.
 Exposure times of up to 30 minutes were required, but it was soon discovered that a latent, that is invisible image, could be developed in 2 or 3 minutes.